 Ontario Division President, Mike Sopko presents Parker Shield to McCreedy West team, winner of the 1987 Parker.
-In photo are, front, from left, Malcolm MacNeil (spare), Craig Coupal (mascot), Bob Coupal; middle row, Claude Frappier, Nick Schatalow (coach), Mike Sopko: back row, Peter Zieleniewski, Clement Belanger and John Boden (captain). and is named after the late Ralph Douglas Parker, a former senior vice-president of Inco, who started the competition in 1937.
+In photo are, front, from left, Malcolm MacNeil (spare), Craig Coupal (mascot), Bob Coupal: middle row, Claude Frappier, Nick Schatalow (coach), Mike Sopko: back row, Peter Zieleniewski, Clement Belanger and John Boden (captain).

 The problem which each team had to deal with in this year's simulation involved treating victims of a mock tornado disaster.
 Since the teams come from both mining and surface plants the problems in the Parker final are designed so that neither team has an advantage by facing a work related test.

 In keeping with past competitions great care was taken to produce a problem that was as realistic as possible in terms of sight and sound.
 From casualty simulation to sound effects and crowd control, the contestants had to think quickly and make accurate medical diagnoses under the watchful eyes of judges.

 The first team on the floor was the McCreedy West squad composed of Claude Frappier, Nick Schatalow, Clement Belanger, Malcom MacNeil, Bob Coupal, John Boden and Peter Zieleniewski.
 They had 45 minutes in which to handle the situation.
 After a brief intermission the Smelter Complex took to the floor to test their skills.
 (They were kept in a separate room while the McCreedy West team was on the floor and had no knowledge of the problem until it was their turn).
 Team members of the Smelter Complex are Scott Duncan, Neil Pacaud, George Grenier, Marcel Nainee, J.P.
 Coutu and Larry Beatty.

 Mike Sopko, president of Inco's Ontario Division presented the Parker Shield to the winning team but stated in his remarks that "there are no losers in this competition.
 The Company benefits, the community benefits but most importantly the teams benefit."

 The McCreedy West team will now represent Inco in the McCrea Trophy competition against the best first aid teams from the mining industry in the province.